ARgorithm/toolkit/docs/docs/start.md

- You can install the ARgorithmToolkit using pip
+ The ARgorithmToolkit can be installed using pip.

 <div class="termy">